mathphreak/node-steamcmd/readme.md

 //=> returns a Promise for downloading and updating steamcmd steamcmd.getAppInfo(730);
-//=> returns a Promise for the app info of appID 730
+//=> returns a Promise for the app info of appID 730 steamcmd.updateApp(90, path.resolve('hlds'));
+//=> returns a Promise for installing/updating the Half-Life Dedicated Server into 'hlds'
 ```

 ## API